keeganjk/urchin/README.md

 > ### 7.
 Give the file to a victim.
 > After building the client, you will need to give it to a victim.
-> The victim will need to have `Python 2` installed, unless you use the methods below:
+> The victim will need to have `Python 2` installed, unless you use the methods below:<br/>
 >   If the victim is using Windows:<br/>
 >     1. Download and install [py2exe](https://sourceforge.net/projects/py2exe/ "py2exe"). <br/>
 >     2. Open CMD and run this command: `python filename.py py2exe`<br/>